Year of the Dog serial novel

 “You’re what?” a woman’s voice demanded.

-“Aunt Nell, why are you on the phone?!”
+“Auntie Nell, why are you on the phone?!”

 “Why is Mom on the phone?!”

 The sight struck him with panic and horror and concern all at once.
-He couldn’t remember if he’d ever seen Aunt Nell cry.
+He couldn’t remember if he’d ever seen Auntie Nell cry.
 She was habitually cheerful and kind, although he’d also seen her firm, and he’d rather often seen her annoyed (at his pre-adolescent self).

 But now, her pain and vulnerability reached out to him and grabbed him by the throat.
 He didn’t know what to do.
 He just knew that the sight before him was all wrong.